 The book explains that secondly, gratitude involves identifying the sources outside of ourselves that have provided us with goodness.

 Research has shown that animals can experience some form of gratitude.
 In humans, the capacity for gratitude first starts to develop around 3 years old.
 On average, women tend to be more grateful than men.
 The more gratitude is practiced, the greater the value that the brain places on benefit to others rather than the self.
 Keeping a gratitude journal was identified as a good way to develop more gratitude.

 Gratitude may have positive health effects by decreasing inflammation.
-One study found that depression can cause structural changes in the same area of the brain as what’s activated when experiencing gratitude.
+One study found that depression can cause structural changes in the same area of the brain that’s activated when experiencing gratitude.
 The book doesn’t suggest that gratitude is the psychological cure for depression, though.
 The authors explain that “Practicing gratitude magnifies positive feelings more than it reduces negative feelings.”
 That sounds quite reasonable.

 The last few chapters were based on interviews with Buddhist author Jack Kornfield, comedian W. Kamau Bell, and others.

-The Gratitude Project is available on Amazon.
+The Gratitude Project is available on Amazon (affiliate link).

 I received a reviewer copy from the publisher through Netgalley.

 You can find my other reviews on the MH@H book review index or on Goodreads.

 22 thoughts on “Book Review: The Gratitude Project”